Frequently Asked Questions

 -

-The fee for a standard 50-minute individual therapy session is $190.00.
+A standard 50-minute individual session is $190.

 Still have questions?
 Reach out today to book a 15-minute complimentary consultation today!